ampourgh/Full-Stack-Web-Development/map/README.md

 #### Google Maps API

-Key features added to Google maps:
+Key additions to Google maps:
 * On the beginning of line 8, the map style 'night mode' added as a stylistic choice
 * Between lines 89 - 99 are the map features and specifications, which includes the original placement and zoom.
-A fullscreen options control was included so that the map would encompass the entire of screen.
+A fullscreen options control was included so that the map would encompass the entirety of the screen
-* Lines 121 - 138 are the icon symbols, which were changed to a circle with the insides filled in, with the fillColor matching the strokeColor
+* Lines 121 - 138 are the marker symbols, which were changed to a circle with the insides filled in, with the fillColor matching the strokeColor
 * Lines 421 - 429 is the function for the bounce animation, which includes a setTimeout so that the marker bounces no more than once.
 The function is executed through the marker listener at line 162, along with the viewModel list-to-model click at line 215.

 #### Wikipedia API

-The Wikipedia API uses Jquery and a AJAX GET request to place wikipedia information on the location onto the dropdown of the mobile page. wikiAPI consists of the:
+The Wikipedia API uses Jquery and a AJAX GET request to place wikipedia information on the location onto the dropdown of the mobile page.

+wikiAPI consists of the:
 * locations - on lines 8 - 19, the locations includes the name of the location, along with the Wikipedia name for the location for search purposes
 * enter and click search function - on lines 21 - 31, the search function directs to the getWikiInfo() function, which consists of the following two functions below
-* content filter - lines 35 - 52, much like the filter used for filtering the list for Google Map purposes, the Wiki API functions the same way, making a GET request for the first location from a filter
+* content filter - lines 35 - 52, much like the filter function used to filter the list for Google Map purposes, the Wiki API functions the same way, making a GET request for the first location from a filter
 * AJAX request - lines 55 - 84, the GET request itself, appending the Wiki page content and url right below the view's list
-* error handler - lines 87 - 89, the error comes up the same location the Google Maps filter appears
+* error handler - lines 87 - 89, the error pops up the same location the Google Maps filter appears

 ### Acknowledgments